waldnzwrld/yarns-loom/yarns/MANUAL.md

 ### Clock ratios
 - Added a variety of integer ratios for `O/` and `C/` (and for clock-synced `VS (VIBRATO SPEED)`)
 - [Includes 1/8, 3/7, 2/3, 6/5, 4/3, and more](./clock_division.h#L43)

-### Vibrato
-- New setting `VI(BRATO AMP INITIAL)` for setting a baseline vibrato amplitude when the vibrato controller is absent or at its minimum
-- Tweaks to per-voice vibrato LFO for parts in polyphonic layouts:
-  - When vibrato speed is synced to clock, each voice's LFO uses the quadrature of the previous voice
-  - When vibrato speed is free-running, each voice's LFO frequency is slighter higher than the previous voice

 ### Other tweaks
 - Fixed `UNISON` voice allocation methods to respect `NOTE PRIORITY` and allocate notes without gaps; added new `FIRST` setting to `NOTE PRIORITY`